Data Discman: DD-85

+Released in 1996 and selling for 33,000 JPY, the DD-85 featured a clamshelll design.

 DD-8

 The DD-8 featured a slimmer, rectangular form factor resembling later e-book readers like the Amazon Kindle, departing from the clamshell style used by the DD-1EX and DD-10EX.

 DDS-35

 This was the last model, sold up to 2000.

 DDS-1000

 This model has colour and extended authoring.

-Sega Saturn
+Sega consoles

-The Sega Saturn has an EBG operator disc option.
-Then the Sony EBG titles (removed from caddy) can be played.
+EB playing software has been released for the Sega Mega CD (Wonder Library / Electronic Book Decoder for X'Eye) and the Sega Saturn (Sega Saturn Electronic Book Operator).

 Legacy

 While the Data Discman was technologically advanced for its time, high production costs, bulky form factor, and the limited availability of compatible media restricted its global adoption.
 It remains a notable example of early portable electronic reading technology.